HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="vendor_prefix_summary.sql"
 ) }}

+Prefixed properties take up the lion’s share of that, since 84% of all prefixed features used were properties.
+This is most likely a remnant of the prefix-happy CSS3 era circa 2009-2014.
+This is also evident from the most popular prefixed ones, none of which have actually needed prefixes since 2014:

 {{ figure_markup(
   image="vendor-prefix-properties.png",
   caption="Relative popularity of properties that are most used with vendor prefixes, as a percent of occurrences.",